 When he’s not in front of a computer, Seth enjoys local food, long drives in the country, maintaining his collection of aging Subarus, camping in the mountains, and watching TV with his girlfriend and cat.

-Jacob Lippincott – Scientific Software Support Specialist
+Jacob Lippincott – User Experience Specialist, Sales and Support

 Jacob was born in Rhode Island and moved to North Carolina at age 10.
 Hes has a BS in Microbiology from the North Carolina State University in 2010.
 For the last 4 years he worked for IEH/JLA in QC, testing various sample types for bacterial contamination.
 He moved to Washington State for a brief period last year to work as a Lab Director.
 After a short time back in NC he moved back to the PNW to work for Proteome and plans on staying for good!